dalyhabit/media-install-script/README.md

 3. Return to your computer and provide the IP address into PuTTY or type `ssh ubuntu@xxx.xxx.xxx.xx`, replacing the `x` with the IP address you found.

 ## Running the Install Script
-Once logged in, running the install script is one command:
+Once logged in, running the install script is just two commands:
-> curl -fsSL https://gitlab.com/mediaguides/media-install-script/-/raw/master/weblaunch.sh | sudo bash
+> curl -fsSL https://gitlab.com/mediaguides/media-install-script/-/raw/master/weblaunch.sh -o weblaunch.sh

+> sudo bash weblaunch.sh

 ## Configuring the Services
 ### Jackett